Player Guide

 In bot matches, the bot takes its turn automatically after yours.

 3. Swap if needed.
 Using Swap changes selected tiles without ending your turn.
+Alfa Morf likewise does not end your turn.

 Action Ends the turn?
 Important note